-Welding directly onto in-service pipelines is beneficial in saving time, labor, and expense:
+Welding directly onto in-service pipelines is beneficial for saving time, labor, and expense:

-- Uninterrupted Flow: Maintaining product flow eliminates the income lost through non-delivery.
-It also eliminates the expense and potential environmental impact of draining liquid pipeline contents and venting gas to the atmosphere. - Best Welding Practice: Employing these procedures can significantly reduce the time required for welding and the potential for failures attributable to poor welding practice.
+- Uninterrupted Flow: Maintaining product flow eliminates lost income due to non-delivery as well as the expense and potential environmental impact of draining liquid pipeline contents and venting gas to the atmosphere. - Best Welding Practice: Employing these procedures can significantly reduce the time required for welding and the potential for failures attributable to poor welding practice.

-To ensure the success of the on-line welding procedure, certain issues must be addressed to guarantee public, environmental, and worker safety both during and after welding.
-In-Service Welding Guidelines covers the varying situations and conditions that need to be considered when welding on in-service pipelines.
+To ensure the success of an on-line welding procedure, certain issues must be addressed to guarantee public, environmental, and worker safety both during and after welding.
+In-service Welding Guidelines covers the varying situations and conditions that need to be considered when welding on in-service pipelines.